devenatalig/HackerRank-30-Day-Challenge/6/reflection.md

 | Reading from STDIN | `BufferedReader br = new BufferedReader(new InputStreamReader(System.in));`<br>`String line = br.readLine() \\throws IOException`<br><br>`int N = Integer.parseInt(line) \\throws NumberFormatException` | `scanf("%s %d", &line, &N)` |
 | Output to STDOUT | `System.out.println(line)` | `printf("%s",line)` |

+### Choosing a language

+For testing that is *timed* use a language you know best.
+While it's good to challenge yourself in a *practice* environment, when time is more important and a specified language is not a requirement, use something you're familiar with to show your ability to solve the problem without syntax interfering.